richb-hanover/CeroWrtScripts/README.md

 ---
 ## betterspeedtest.sh

-This script emulates the web-based test performed by speedtest.net, but does it one better.
-While script performs a download and an upload to a server on the Internet, it simultaneously measures latency of pings to see whether the file transfers affect the responsiveness of your network.
+This script emulates a web-based speedtest, but does it one better.
+During the download and upload, the script simultaneously measures latency of pings to see whether the data transfers affect the responsiveness of your network.

-Here's why that's important: If the data transfers do increase the latency/lag much, then other network activity, such as voice or video chat, gaming, and general network activity will also work poorly.
+Here's why that's important: If the data transfers increase the latency/lag significantly, then other network activity, such as voice or video chat, gaming, and general network activity will also work poorly.
 Gamers will see this as lagging out when someone else uses the network.
 Skype and FaceTime will see dropouts or freezes.
-Latency is bad, and good routers will not allow it to happen.
+Latency is bad, and good routers will control it.

-The betterspeedtest.sh script measures latency during file transfers.
+The betterspeedtest.sh script measures latency during data transfers.
+It will run on any computer where you can install the [netperf](http://netperf.net) software.
 To invoke it:

     sh betterspeedtest.sh [ -4 | -6 ] [ -H netperf-server ] [ -t duration ] [ -p host-to-ping ] [-n simultaneous-streams ]